adplugg/wordpress-ad-plugin/readme.txt

 1. The AdPlugg WordPress Ad Plugin makes it easy to place ads on your WordPress site.

 == Changelog ==

+= 1.3.16 =
+* Made the configure notice dismissible.

 = 1.3.15 =
 * Updated test-notice-class.php for WP coding standards.